AjinkyaVir/magento-e-commerce/README.md

 ****** IMPORTANT POINTS TO REMEMBER ******

-1) After taking screenshot please update project structure to see captured screenshot
+1) After taking screenshot please refresh project structure to see captured screenshot